-What first got her really interested in climate change in high school was a program at NC State University, where she worked with a mentor on an experiment about climate change.
+She first became interested in climate change in high school through a program at NC State University, where she worked with a mentor on an experiment about climate change.
 It was through this project that she realized how prevalent climate change was, and how little people her age knew about it.
 Anika made it her personal goal to be able to educate as many as she could on the real, scientific facts of climate change.

 In her free time, Anika is a Girl Scout working on her Gold Award, and the Athletic Trainer Student Aide for the Wrestling Team at her school.
 She loves NC State and hopes to go there for majors in Environmental Science and Spanish, because if there is one thing she loves more than climate change, it's learning Spanish.
 She also loves watching Grey's Anatomy, Riverdale, and the Flash in her spare time.